financial disclosure statements

 Here's the form 700 page for reporting business investments and income:

 The forms do not list specific dollar figures for income or the value of investments.
 Instead only ranges are listed for income or investments, such as between $1,001 and $10,000, between $10,001 and $100,000, or more than $100,000.

 There are also many exemptions on what has to be reported.
 Among the things that do not have to be reported:

 - A loan from a commercial lender if it was "made in the lender’s regular course of business on terms available to members of the public"

 - Income from or investments in a business that does not regularly operate in the jurisdiction of the public agency where the public official works

 - The names of law clients if the disclosure would violate attorney-client privilege

-- Small investments or income, such as income from a single source of less than $500 in a year or an investment worth less than $2,000
+- Very small investments or income, such as income from a single source of less than $500 in a year or an investment worth less than $2,000

 For more information on what must be disclosed, you can download a sample Form 700 and a Reference Pamphlet from the California Fair Political Practices Commission Form 700 web page.
 These have detailed instructions on what must be reported on the form.

 The financial disclosure forms are filed annually, either in March or April depending on the type of office held by the public official.